FDA: TikTok ‘challenges’ involving medicine are ‘a recipe for danger’ - NewsBreak

 If you believe your child has taken too much medication and is hallucinating, can’t be awakened, has had or is having a seizure, has trouble breathing, has collapsed, or is showing other signs of drug misuse, call 911 to get immediate medical attention.
 Or contact poison control at 1-800-222-1222 or online.

-If you have a question about a medication, including an OTC drug, call your health care provider or pharmacist or the FDA.
+If you have a question about a medication, including an OTC drug, call your health care provider or pharmacist or the FDA .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.